A high-fidelity numerical study on the propulsive performance of pitching flexible plates: Governing equation

 \section{Governing equation}

-The incompressible Navier-Stokes equations are coupled with the nonlinear structure equations via a partitioned iterative scheme to simulate the coupled fluid-flexible structure system.
+To simulate the coupled fluid-flexible structure system, the incompressible Navier-Stokes equations are coupled with the nonlinear structure equations via a partitioned iterative scheme.
 The Navier-Stokes equations are discretized via a stabilized Petrov-Galerkin finite element method in an arbitrary Lagrangian-Eulerian (ALE) reference frame and the structure motion equations are solved via nonlinear co-rotational finite element method in a Lagrangian coordinate \cite{jaiman2016stable,li2018novel}.
 The body-fitted moving boundary is applied between the interface of the fluid domain and the structure domain.
 The turbulent flow is modeling by the delayed detached eddy simulation (DDES) model using the positivity preserving variational (PPV) scheme.
 For the sake of completeness, we present the variational formulations for the coupled fluid-structure system.
 The generalized-$\alpha$ method which can ensure unconditionally stable is utilized to update the fluid variables in the time domain

-where $\partial_t$ and $\Delta t$ are the partial derivative of a physical variable in time and the time step size. $\bm{u}^{f,n}$ and $\bm{u}^{m,n}$ denote the fluid and mesh velocities at the time step $n$ at every spatial node in the fluid domain $\bm{x}^f \in \Omega^f(t)$.
+where $\partial_t$ and $\Delta t$ are the partial derivative of a physical variable in time and the time step size. $\bm{u}^{f,n}$ and $\bm{u}^{m,n}$ denote the fluid and mesh velocities at the time step $n$ at every spatial node $\bm{x}^f$ in the fluid domain $\Omega^f(t)$.
 The three coefficients $\alpha^f$, $\alpha_m^f$ and $\gamma^f$ related to the spectral radius $\rho_{\infty}$ are the generalized-$\alpha$ parameters defined by